-One of the best ways to see all of Dallas’ main attractions is with a comprehensive sightseeing tour.
+Dallas is without any doubt one of Texas’ best vacation spots.
+And one of the best ways to see all of Dallas’ main attractions is with a comprehensive sightseeing tour.
 You’ll get to see the city’s most iconic sights while learning all about its fascinating history and culture!

 Stop by the JFK memorial, Pioneer’s Plaza, and Old Red Museum amongst many others!